luanrv00/tsks/README.md

 After follow the step above you should be able to run `tsks` from your terminal.

-_It's important to notice that you will need to run `tsks init` before any other command to setup stuffs like the storage._
+_It's important to notice that you will need to run `tsks init` to setup stuffs like the storage before any other command._

 ### Adding new tsks